 1.2 – for every £1 bet you will get £1.20 back, if your bet wins (i.e. you make £0.20 profit, per £1 staked).
 1/5 (Fractional Odds), and 1.2 (Decimal Odds) are equivalent.

 Fractional Odds are popular in the UK & Ireland.
 Decimal Odds are popular in Continental Europe, Australia, New Zealand, and Canada.
-However, even for UK bettors using Fractional Odds (such as on Sun Bets), we think it is useful to understand the Decimal Odds system for three reasons:
+However, even for UK bettors using Fractional Odds, we think it is useful to understand the Decimal Odds system for three reasons:

 - As these odds systems are interchangeable, you may find it more intuitive to think of Fractional Odds in a different way in certain circumstances.
 A good example is for accumulators.